official-stockfish/Stockfish/Readme.txt

 Macintoshes.
 Some of the bitboard routines in the current version of Stockfish are endianness-sensitive, and won't work on a big-endian CPU.

+Stockfish has POPCNT instruction runtime detection and support.
+This can give an extra speed on Core i7 or similar systems.
+To enable this feature (disabled by default) simply uncomment #define USE_POPCNT in bitcount.h before to compile.

+On 64 bit Unix-like systems the 'bsfq' assembly instruction will be used for bit counting.
+Detection is automatic at compile time, but in case you experience compile problems you can comment out #define USE_BSFQ line in types.h

 5. Terms of use
 ---------------